tinymce/angular-textbox.io/readme.md

 ##Usage
 Implementing this custom directive is straightforward and simple.

+####Add the Textbox.io files to your project
+Textbox.io itself has a set of files that need to be available in your application in order for the directive to function properly.
+When you download Textbox.io you need to place the Where you place them is up to you and there seems to be a multitude of "best practices" for how to organize your files in an Angular project.
+We will not attempt to tell you **where** to place the files but make sure you load the files in your main html page!

 ####Add the files to your project
 The 3 files provided need to be available to your application.
 Where you place them is up to you and there seems to be a multitude of "best practices" for how to organize your files in an Angular project.
 We will not attempt to tell you **where** to place the files but make sure you load the files in your main html page!